 - appearing as junior counsel in proceedings regarding calls on bank guarantees before the Supreme Court of Queensland.

-In addition to his role as a barrister, Brent also lectures in forensic evidence at Griffith University.
+Brent also lectures in forensic evidence at Griffith University.
 He has done so since 2015.